zakdavlin/streaming-01-getting-started/README.md

     - This GitHub repo is named **streaming-01-getting-started**.
     - On my machine, it's in my **Documents/streaming-01-getting-started** directory.

-For more about GitHub and repos, see [Skills-GitHub](docs/Skills-GitHub.md).

 Q: When viewing this GitHub repo in your browser, can you find the username and repo name in the URL?

 Once you have a GitHub account, continue.